B Introduction to Rmarkdown

 Figure B.1: Adding a code chunk

-An R code chunk starts with ```{r} and end with three back ticks.
-You can set some options to the code chunks.
-Two of the most important options are
+An R code chunk starts with ```{r} and ends with three back ticks ```.
+You can set options to the code chunks.
+Three of the most important options are

 Figure B.2: Components of a code chunk